VoluSign/UNCC/README.md

 I claim no ownership of any files present.
-This repository is purely for pull requests.
 All files are protected under copyright law enforced by the University of North Carolina at Charlotte.